History of the salt tax in British India: Aftermath

-The British authorities turned deaf ears to the massive protests against the salt tax which rocked India during the early 1930s.
+The British authorities turned a deaf ear to the massive protests against the salt tax which rocked India during the early 1930s.
 The Dandi March was only partially successful.
 Though it forced the British rulers to come to the discussion table, the salt tax continued.
 It was only on 6 April 1946 that Mahatma Gandhi made a formal request to Sir Archibald Rowlands, the finance member of the Viceroy's Executive Council, to remove the oppressive salt tax.
 Rowlands formally issued an order abolishing the salt tax, but the order was vetoed by the Viceroy, Lord Wavell.
 The salt tax continued in force until March 1947, when it was abolished by the Interim Government of India headed by Jawaharlal Nehru, by the then-Finance Minister Liaquat Ali Khan.

 A modified salt tax was later introduced, to the Republic of India, via the Salt Cess Act, 1953, which received the assent of the President on 26 December 1953, and was brought into force on 2 January 1954.
+The tax, applied at a rate of 14 paise per 40 kg of salt produced, was criticised for its low collections, with the government spending twice as much to collect the tax as it earned from it.
+This was replaced in 2017 by the Goods and Services Tax overhaul, which officially places salt in the 0% taxation category.

+In Pakistan, raw table salt is taxed while iodised salt is not, which has been criticised by salt manufacturers as they need to pay tax on the salt that they later iodise and sell tax-free.